 The Land Acknowledgement and Action Committee recognizes that Land Acknowledgements are meaningful when they include a call to action.
 To this end, the Fall 2022 LAA committee created the first Native American and Indigenous Student scholarship fund.
 NEIU is dedicated to the creation of sustainable support for our Native American/Indigenous undergraduate and graduate students.
 NEIU plans to keep these funds operating indefinitely, contingent upon the generous continuous funding from our sponsors.

-To donate to the NEIU Native and Indigenous Student Scholarship:
+Donate to the NEIU Native and Indigenous Student Scholarship

 Please join us in offering support to Native American and Indigenous students at NEIU.